Safety Reporting - SOP 1.4.b

 While the trial is in progress, principal investigators at each centre should continuously record adverse events (AE) according to the current legislation and procedures described in the protocol, and report serious adverse events to the sponsor.

 The individual health institution in Norway has the responsibility to report events that cause significant personal injury to a trial subject as a result of a medical procedure or other causes of harm to a trial subject.
 Such incidents must be reported to the Norwegian Board of Health Supervision (Statens helsetilsyn).
-Events that could
+Events that could have led to significant injury should also be reported.

 The medical monitor will be delegated the sponsor tasks described in this SOP but is expected to have a close dialog with coordinating investigator (CI).